siyuhuang/Visual-Path-Prediction-TIP-2016/README.md

 These datasets are ONLY released for academic use.
 The copyrights belong to authors of [2] and [3].

-If you have any detail questions about the datasets, please feel free to contact us: siyuhuang@zju.edu.cn
+If you have any questions about the datasets, please feel free to contact us: siyuhuang@zju.edu.cn

 ## Introduction